unifiedstreaming/origin/README.md

 are documented in the Use Cases doc page
 <https://docs.unified-streaming.com/documentation/manifest-edit/use_cases/index.html>.

-You can enable each use case by adding to any `/.mpd` url a query parameter passing a pipeline name, which will generate an "edited" manifest.
+You can enable each use case by adding to any `/.mpd` or `/.m3u8` url a query parameter passing a pipeline name, which will generate an "edited" manifest.
-The available pipelines are:
+The available pipelines for `/.mpd` urls are:

 - `?pipeline=adaptation_sets_order`
 - `?pipeline=adaptation_sets_removal`